On the CQC Conjecture: Results

 \subsection{Attempt to establish ECQC directly for isotropic states}

-In the original paper, Schneeloch et al. \cite{schneeloch2014uncertainty} showed that CQC conjecture holds for pure states, states with one maximally mixed subsystem and if one of the measurements is minimally disturbing for one of the parties.
-The validity of the CQC conjecture for the later two types of states were shown by relating them to Berta et al.'s EU relation mentioned in equation \eqref{eq:berta}.
+In the original paper, Schneeloch et al. \cite{schneeloch2014uncertainty} showed that the CQC conjecture holds for pure states, states with one maximally mixed subsystem and if one of the measurements is minimally disturbing for one of the parties.
+The validity of the CQC conjecture for the latter two types of states was shown by relating them to Berta et al.'s EU relation mentioned in inequality \eqref{eq:berta}.
 With some algebra, the authors reformulate the CQC conjecture to arrive at:

-In equation \eqref{eq:cqcreform}, we denote the terms inside the parentheses `[]' by $\kappa_1$.
+In inequality \eqref{eq:cqcreform}, we denote the terms inside the parentheses `[]' by $\kappa_1$.
 The authors point out that if $\kappa_1 = 0$, then the CQC conjecture holds as we can measure the second subsystem in Berta et al.'s EU relation involving quantum memories to arrive at \eqref{eq:cqcreform}.
-Here, we recall Massen-Uffink uncertainty relation \cite{maassen1988generalized, Coles2017Feb}:
+Here, we recall Maassen-Uffink uncertainty relation \cite{maassen1988generalized, Coles2017Feb}:

-It is easy to see that states makes this Maassen-Uffink EU relation an equality, namely states which are equal to the eigenvectors of those two measurement bases, also satisfies the CQC conjecture as that would make $\kappa_1 = 0$.
+It is easy to see that states makes this Maassen-Uffink EU relation an equality, namely, states which are equal to the eigenvectors of those two measurement bases, also satisfies the CQC conjecture as that would make $\kappa_1 = 0$.
 In the following, we show that this strategy is not applicable to ECQC.
-That is, even though we can arrive at a similar inequality as \eqref{eq:cqcreform}, ECQC's validity can not be established for similar states.
+That is, even though we can arrive at a similar inequality as \eqref{eq:cqcreform}, ECQC's validity cannot be established for similar states.
 We start by assuming the validity of the ECQC conjecture:

 In the second line of the derivation, we add $I_{max}(M^A : M^B)$ to both sides, which in our notation is the maximum mutual information obtained by any MUB measurement basis.
 Now we restate Xie et al.'s result \cite{xie2021optimized} that generalizes Berta et al.'s EU relation involving conditional entropy with quantum memories \eqref{eq:berta}: